Free Download Benediction (Vintage Contemporaries), by Kent Haruf

 In the first page "Dad" Lewis learns his cancer can't be stopped.
 We watch him reflect on some key relationships as he fades.
 Although there is death and broken relationships in the first two books of the Plain Song trilogy, this last book is the darkest.

-In Plainsong and Eventide we mostly see people who have chances at relationship with others and take them - or at least move toward the new.
+"By the beginning of September the dirt would be piled over what was leftof him out at the cemetery three miles east of town, Someone would cut his name into the face of a tombstone and it would be as if he nevel was." [p 5]In Plainsong and Eventide we mostly see people who have chances at relationship with others and take them - or at least move toward the new.
 Dad won't be able to do that.
 His one true love, his wife was his luck and allowed him to build a better life after leaving an abusive home as a young teen.
 The husband and wife relationship is all we expect from the Kent Haruf novels.
 Even though she ends up in the hospital with exhaustion, she walks away and miles back home to take care of her dying husband.Although everyone calls him "Dad" he hasn't always been the loving dad - but more the stern dad.
 Talking with his daughter, Lorraine we see the situation in a nutshell.

-Like the other two books in the series we also get looks into the lives of other inhabitants of Holt, Colorado; many of whom have parallel struggles: mother and daughter Alene; the little girl Alice across the street, and the the new minister and his troubled family.
+You know how much they think of you.Well, I think a lot of them too.
+But they never say much, do they, They never say much to me.You don't let people, Daddy.
+You never have.You think that's what it is?Yes, I do. [p 160]Like the other two books in the series we also get looks into the lives of other inhabitants of Holt, Colorado; many of whom have parallel struggles: mother and daughter Alene; the little girl Alice across the street, and the the new minister and his troubled family.
 Some take the opportunity for relationship regardless of the cost; others pass.In the three novels, Haruf urges us to take chances on opening our hearts with other people.
 In the two earlier stories the McPheron brothers opened their lives to Victoria and her daughter; later Raymond McPheron finds romantic love.
 Dad Lewis found love and luck with his wife but unfortunately not in some of the other big relationship events in his life.
 We do see him trying to change; which is hopeful.Benediction is a nice counterpoint to the other two novels.
 I don't recommend starting here; work your way through the series from the start.

 Holt, Colorado, is a very ordinary little town invented by Haruf for the setting of his three novels Plainsong, Eventide and Benediction.
 It’s the kind of sleepy, unattractive little place that we have all read about in literature and seen portrayed in endless films; the kind of place, in real life, you just couldn’t wait to get away from.
 And yet, this is what makes Haruf’s work so exceptional.
 He has the ability to make the ordinary into something completely extraordinary and creates a fictional place that you just can’t wait to get back to.Benediction tells the story of one long, hot summer in Holt, when Dad Lewis returns from hospital with terminal cancer.
 He has come home to die which he duly does at the end of the novel.
 That’s it.
 That’s the story and yet I don’t think I’ve read anything recently that kept me so avidly turning the pages.
 Alongside the very sad story of Dad’s decline there are sub-plots which are completely uplifting, for example Dad’s next door neighbour takes in Alice, her orphaned eight-year-old granddaughter, and the rather shell-shocked child gradually grows in confidence as she is befriended by a group of older women.Haruf’s characters are uncompromisingly true to life.
 These are the folk you might expect to meet in typical small town America – conventional and small-minded with a tough outlook born of poverty and grinding hard work.
 Even the central character, Dad Lewis, upright citizen though he may be, is not likeable.
 His uncompromising moral standards have caused him to sack an employee who stole money from him, leading ultimately to the man’s suicide and his wife and children facing a life of desperate poverty.
 He has also alienated his son because he cannot cope with the fact that his offspring is homosexual.
 And yet, in all Hanuf’s characters, there are such flashes of courage and compassion that you are left feeling optimistic rather than depressed by the state of mankind.
 Dad Lewis, in penance for his over-hasty judgement, financially supports his ex-employee’s wife and children for years.
-The same folk who turn their back on Reverend Lyle for preaching that the United States should “turn the other cheek” instead of going to war in Afghanistan and Iraq, turn out en masse to hunt for a missing child.
+The same folk who turn their back on Reverend Lyle for preaching that the United States should “turn the other cheek†instead of going to war in Afghanistan and Iraq, turn out en masse to hunt for a missing child.
 Hanuf makes you care about his characters, despite their flaws and I, for one, want to go back there to find out how life works out for Alice as she grows up and whether Lorraine does take over the hardware store.Haruf’s style of writing is deceptively simple; he uses no imagery and his characters’ conversation is plain and natural, the ordinariness emphasised by the lack of quotation marks.
 This simplicity of style serves to make even more memorable certain scenes, such as the women’s baptism-like skinny dipping in the cattle’s stock tank or the terrifying account of the minister’s son attempting to hang himself.
 These are dramatic scenes, loaded with symbolic significance but it is Hanuf’s accounts of very ordinary events that make his work so powerful.
-Reverend Lyle goes out wandering the town looking for what he calls “the precious ordinary” in the lives of the townspeople of Holt and, at the end of the novel, the reader is left with a sense of being given an exceptional gift in being allowed access to their unexceptional lives.
+Reverend Lyle goes out wandering the town looking for what he calls “the precious ordinary†in the lives of the townspeople of Holt and, at the end of the novel, the reader is left with a sense of being given an exceptional gift in being allowed access to their unexceptional lives.

 Benediction (Vintage Contemporaries), by Kent Haruf PDF